Tywrap-Studios/Krafter/README.md

   <summary>Click here to view them all!</summary>

 - [x] AMA (Ask me Anything) System - Allow users to ask questions and get answers in a structured manner.
-- [x] Minecraft Crash log analytics - Automatically analyze and provide insights on Minecraft crash logs.
+- [x] Minecraft Crash log analytics - Automatically analyse and provide insights on Minecraft crash logs.
 - [x] Setting up channels with embeds - Easily create channels with rich embeds for better communication.
 - [x] Fun utility commands - A variety of commands for entertainment and utility.
   - [x] Haiku detection - Detect and generate Haiku's in chat.